-Laid down at Orchard House Yard at Bow Creek, Blackwall in December 1889, ‘Robin’ and her sister ship ‘Rook’, were launched into the River Lea, where it joins the Thames, in August and September 1890.
+Laid down at Orchard House Yard at Bow Creek, Blackwall, London, in December 1889, ‘Robin’ and her sister ship ‘Rook’, were launched after some challenges into the River Lea where it joins the Thames in August and September 1890.

-Sent to the East India Docks nearby for final fitting out, Robin was later towed to Dundee where Gourlay Brothers & Co Ltd installed her boiler, triple expansion engine and ancilliary machinery.
-She was registered in Glasgow on completion.
+Sent to the East India Docks nearby for final fitting out, Robin was later towed to Dundee where Gourlay Brothers & Co Ltd installed her boiler, triple expansion engine and ancillary machinery.
+Rigged as an auxiliary three-masted schooner she was designed to carry sails when needed.
+She was registered in London on completion.

-Bow Creek and the banks of the Thames; from Deptford to Woolwich, were still the world centre for shipbuilding at this time, with a proud tradition going back many hundreds of years, supporting the capitol as a global trading empire.
-The Thames Iron Works being the largest company, building the biggest ships either side of the River Lea by Bow Creek.
+Bow Creek and the banks of the Thames; from Deptford to Woolwich, were still considered to be the world center for shipbuilding at this time, with a proud tradition going back many hundreds of years, supporting the capitol as a global trading empire and supplying the bulk of the ships used in the Royal and Merchant Navies.
+The Thames Iron Works was one of the largest yards in the country, building the biggest ships either side of the River Lea by Bow Creek.

-Subsequant bombing in World War 2, development and urban regeneration have largly cleared the area of its maritime past.
-Trinity Buoy Wharf Lightship Depot and the basin of East India Dock remain as important reminders (shown as green above).
+Subsequent bombing in World War 2, development and urban regeneration have largely cleared the area of its maritime past.
+Trinity Buoy Wharf Lightship Depot and the basin of East India Dock remain as important reminders and are shown as green above.

 Robin survives as one of very few London built ships left of this incredible era.